We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 Which might be the point.
 God told Daniel to seal up the vision, and it has truly been sealed – since very few seem able to understand it.

 The bottom line is that we are forced to accept the fact that the mention of horses here as almost surely metaphorical.
-If it isn’t, we are in so much trouble that I can barely comprehend how bad the world will be.
+If it isn’t, we are in so much trouble that you had better start preparing for something worse than Ezekiel’s Fire.

 So, if the mention of horses is symbolic…